IliaMikhailovTR/circle-perimeter/README.md

 The program also compares the two methods to determine the number of polygon sides required to achieve a specified precision.

-Check the [Main](src/main/java/com/ilia/Main.java) class for the entry point of the application:
+Check the [Main](src/main/java/com/ilia/Main.java) class for the entry point of the application.